KhiopsML/khiops-python/README.md

 ## Documentation
 The API Docs for the Khiops Python library are available [here][khiops-api-docs].
-Other documentation (algorithms, installation, etc) may be found in the [Khiops site][khiops].
+Other documentation (algorithms, installation etc.) can be found on the [Khiops site][khiops].

-The library itself is documented with docstrings: for example to obtain help on the `train_predictor` function you can use:
+The library itself is documented with docstrings: for example, to obtain help on the `KhiopsClassifier` estimator and on the `train_predictor` function, respectively, you can use:
 ```python
 from khiops.sklearn import KhiopsClassifier
 help(KhiopsClassifier)